-This document sets forth the requirements for all students pursuing a PhD in Anthropology within SHESC.
-This program includes students entering without an MA (who are accepted into the MA/PhD program and begin in Phase I) and students entering with an MA (who are accepted into the PhD program and begin in Phase II).
-As described in the document, "Anthropology Graduate Faculty Policy and Procedures," the Anthropology Graduate Committee governs the curriculum for the Anthropology Graduate Program, with the advice of the Anthropology Graduate Faculty and in compliance with the requirements of the Graduate College at Arizona State University.
+The program described in this document includes students entering without an MA (who are accepted into the MA/PhD program and begin in Phase I) and students entering with an MA (who are accepted into the PhD program and begin in Phase II).
+As described in the document, "Anthropology Graduate Faculty Policy and Procedures," the Anthropology Graduate and Undergraduate Committee (GUC) governs the curriculum for the Anthropology Graduate Program, with the advice of the Anthropology Graduate Faculty and in compliance with the requirements of the Graduate College at Arizona State University.

 The baseline curriculum is outlined below.
-Within this context (i.e., meeting the baseline requirements) and working in close consultation with faculty advisors, each student designs a Plan of Study to meet his or her educational needs.
-In this document, forms and memos that are required are indicated in bold font and marked with .
+Within this context (i.e., meeting the baseline requirements) and working in close consultation with faculty advisors, each student designs a Plan of Study to meet his/her/their educational needs.